tkeffer/weewx-brultech/README.md

         [[bt_binding]]
             # The database must match one of the sections in [Databases].
-            # This is likely to be the only option you would want to change.
             database = bt_sqlite
             # The name of the table within the database
             table_name = archive